 Characteristics: Small shrub typically to 60 cm

-A very ornamental dwarf species that is well suited for rockeries and small gardens.
+A very ornamental dwarf species that is not commonly cultivated that's well suited for rockeries and small gardens.

-Bluish grey to greenish feather like phyllodes (leaves) with rod of bright golden yellow flowers on long stalks occurring from June to October.
+Bluish grey to greenish feather-like phyllodes (leaves) with rods of bright golden yellow flowers on long stalks occurring from June to October.

-Prefers a light to medium soil in positions from semi shade to full sun.
+Prefers light to medium soil in positions from semi-shade to full sun.
 Moderately drought and frost resistant.

 General note: Seeds of many natives are dormant and require specific conditions or pre-treatment for germination.